 In addition to contractual measures, we try to protect the confidential nature of our proprietary information through other appropriate precautions, such as physical and technological security measures.
 However, trade secrets and know-how can be difficult to protect.
 These measures may not, for example, in the case of misappropriation of a trade secret by an employee or third party with authorized access, provide adequate protection for our proprietary information.
 Our security measures may not prevent an employee or consultant from misappropriating our trade secrets and providing them to a competitor, and any recourse we might take against this type of misconduct may not provide an adequate remedy to protect our interests fully.
 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret can be difficult, expensive, and time-consuming, and the outcome is unpredictable.
 In addition, trade secrets may be independently developed by others in a manner that could prevent us from receiving legal recourse.
 If any of our confidential or proprietary information, such as our trade secrets, were to be disclosed or misappropriated, such as through a data breach, or if any of that information was independently developed by a competitor, our competitive position could be harmed.
-Additionally, certain trade secret and proprietary information may be required to be disclosed in submissions to regulatory authorities.
-If such authorities do not maintain the confidential basis of such information or disclose it as part of the basis of regulatory approval, our competitive position could be adversely affected.
+Additionally, certain trade secret and proprietary information or disclose it as part of the basis of regulatory approval, our competitive position could be adversely affected.